 Ironically, the leader warlord An Lushan had been one of the emperor’s favorite generals and had been respecting Yang Guifei as his adoptive mother.

 When this war erupted, he was already 70 years old.
 In the beginning, he still was able to make the right decisions; however, soon, he listened to Yang Guozhong’s stupid suggestions and caused a huge failure to Tang’s army.

-Besides those brave generals that were framed up and executed by Yang Guozhong, tens of thousands of Tang’s soldiers sacrificed on the battlefield, and millions of civilians lost their homes.
+Besides those brave generals that were framed up and executed by Yang Guozhong, tens of thousands of Tang’s soldiers were sacrificed on the battlefield, and millions of civilians lost their homes.

 A few months later, the rebellion army marched toward the Tang's capital city Chang'an.